Maple

 Risks

-What are the risks associated with the Cash Management lending pool?
+What are the risks associated with the Cash Management Pool?

-There are a number of risks associated with the lending pool.
+There are a number of risks associated with the Pool.
 We have taken all possible steps to mitigate risks.
-Information on some of the steps we’ve taken to mitigate risk are listed below.
+Information on some of the steps we’ve taken to mitigate risks are listed below.

 Impairment Risk

-While all investments incur risk, US Treasury Bills are backed by the full faith of the US Government, they’re considered one of the safest forms of debt around.
-Direct obligations of the US Treasury have historically involved little risk of loss of principal if held to maturity.
+While all investments incur risk, U.S. Treasury Bills are backed by the full faith of the U.S. Government and are considered one of the safest forms of debt around.
+Direct obligations of the U.S. Treasury have historically involved little risk of loss of principal if held to maturity.

-The Maple Foundation, a separate third-party Cayman domiciled entity, was formed solely to serve as the enforcer in the case of a default.
-In an unlikely event of default, the Maple Foundation will step in to enforce Lender rights and maximize the recovery of assets for the benefit of the Pool.
+Maple Foundation, a third party Cayman domiciled entity, acts as Security Agent under the Master Loan Agreement.
+In an event of default, Maple Foundation will exercise its step-in rights over the Borrower’s custodial accounts and maximize the recovery of assets for the benefit of Lenders.

 Smart Contract Risk